Why Are Punters Looking Abroad For Their Online Betting Needs?

 The Gambling Commission found over 37% of UK gambling activity now comes from remote betting – largely through online browsers or apps.
 Being able to bet without the need of a desktop computer or adhering to your nearest betting shop’s opening times has revolutionised gambling, be it in sportsbooks or online casinos.

-Yet despite the boom in gambling apps appearing on the domestic market over the past decade, warning signs are beginning to show for the UK gambling sector.
+Yet despite the boom in betting apps appearing on the domestic market over the past decade, warning signs are beginning to show for the UK gambling sector.

 Last year proved a noticeable landmark for British gambling, with Gambling Commission figures showing remote gambling revenues declining for the first time – from £5.6bn to £5.3bn.
 Granted, those are still healthy figures for the industry, but company heads will have noted the decline and won’t want it to continue.